-Evopad is a drug used in assisted reproduction.
+Estradiol patches, which common brand name is Vivelle-Dot, is a drug used in assisted reproduction.
 They are adhesive patches, which are applied directly to the skin.
-The patches contain estrogen, which is used during estrogen replacement therapies before the transfer of frozen or donated eggs.
+The patches contain estrogen, which is used during estrogen replacement therapies frozen embryo transfer (FET).

 Before using the patches, the information leaflet should be carefully read and the doctor’s instructions should be followed.

-Evopad is composed of estradiol, a female sexual hormone.
-Each box contains 8 transdermal and adhesive patches.
-These patches are square-shaped and transparent and have a thickness of 0.1 millimetres.
+Vivelle-Dot, or any other bran name for estradiol patches, is composed of estradiol, a female sexual hormone.
+These patches are square-shaped and transparent and have a thickness of 0.1 millimeters.
 They are kept inside protective bags, which are hermetically sealed and should be directly applied to the skin.

 Instructions for use

-If Evopad is used to prepare the endometrium for an assisted reproduction treatment, the estrogenic dose should be completed with progesterone.
+If estradiol patches are used to prepare the endometrium for an assisted reproduction treatment, the estrogenic dose should be complemented with progesterone.